szbela87/insect_wingbeat_classification/README.md

 ## Best Models

 The trained models are available at [Google Drive](https://drive.google.com/drive/folders/12iuqWp-M6j2zpe57sIWp4lV3N-LJynmD?usp=sharing).
+Further results can be seen in [Results.md](https://github.com/szbela87/insect_wingbeat_classification/blob/main/Results.md).

 ## About the datasets

-The description of how to generate the data files for the trainings and the tests can be found in the `create_datasets` directory.
+The description of how to generate the data files for the trainings and the tests can be found in the `create_datasets` directory, i. e. [./create_datasets/Readme.md](https://github.com/szbela87/insect_wingbeat_classification/blob/main/create_datasets/README.md)